____ _ / ___| _ __ __ _ _ __| | __ \___ \| '_ \ / _` | '__| |/ / ___) | |_) | (_| | | | < |____/| .__/ \__,_|_| |_|\_\ |_|

 pacman -Suy in the chroot, as the rootfs is only updated once a month or so.

 There is no prebuilt kernel in the rootfs.
 You can either build your own or install the linux package.

 There is no (e)udev (or a device node manager of any kind ) in the rootfs.
 You will have to choose and install the one you want.
 Note that if you go for the stock Arch kernel, you will need systemd-udev or eudev to provide the udev hook.

 /proc is mounted with hidepid=2 by default, so users only see their own processes.

 If you write new init scripts for ssm, consider showing them to me.
 I will add them to the services repo if they are clean enough.

-As you are not using logind (it cannot work without systemd being PID 1), you would have to add users to respective groups for them to use devices. i.e. video, audio, fuse and such.
+If you are not using a logind implementation (elogind from gentoo is a thing), you would have to add users to respective groups for them to use devices. i.e. video, audio, fuse and such.